Avaray/stable-diffusion-simple-wildcards/README.md

 For `Nationalities` it's good to be around `CFG Scale 6-7` to see how prompt affect the generated person.
 For `Artists` it's better to have `CFG Scale 2-5` to achieve best results.
 In both cases Checkpoint will have the biggest impact on the final result.

-# 📝 Contributing

-If you believe something is missing, that something could be useful, or that something should be removed, go ahead - [fork this repository, edit the files, and submit a pull request](https://docs.github.com/en/get-started/quickstart/contributing-to-projects).

 # 🍺 Original sources

 - The list of Nationalities `nationalities.txt` was inspired by [this Reddit post](https://www.reddit.com/r/StableDiffusion/comments/13oea0i/photorealistic_portraits_of_200_ethinicities/), modified and expanded by me.